wing5wong/artisan-whs-static/source/_extracurricular_activities/football-girls.md

 ---
 title: Football - Girls
-date: 2019-08-28T22:01:53.099Z
+date: 2020-01-26T21:01:53.099Z
 person_in_charge: Mrs L. Murphy
 extracurricular_area: Sport
 ---
 1st XI play in the Manawatu Secondary Schools League on Wednesdays in Term 2 & 3.

 This year Central Football are hoping to have a Secondary School League on Wednesdays after school.
+More information will be given closer to Term 2.

 There will be interschool games during Terms 2 & 3.